WellthCare

 • Prescription medications (including insulin and many specialty drugs)

-• Over-the-counter (OTC) medicines with a prescription (since 2020, OTC items like pain relievers, allergy meds, and cold remedies are FSA/HSA-eligible without a prescription thanks to the CARES Act)
+• Over-the-counter (OTC) medicines – since the CARES Act, OTC items like pain relievers, allergy meds, and cold remedies are FSA/HSA-eligible without a prescription

-• Premium-brand and generic drugs prescribed by a provider
+• Brand-name and generic drugs prescribed by a provider

 Dental and Vision Care